mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 ![](Images/2.5.png)

-- Change the `NavigationMenuViewComponent` class by addin categories:
+- Change the `NavigationMenuViewComponent` class by adding categories:

 ```
 using Microsoft.AspNetCore.Mvc;